Grammar Cheat Sheet – 6 Reasons Why Every Language Learner MUST Have One

 The Grammar Cheat Sheet.

 It doesn't matter if you're a beginner in language learning or a mean linguistic son-of-a-gun.
 A grammar cheat sheet should be an indispensable part of your learning arsenal.

 Before I dive into some of the main reasons why you should embrace grammar cheat sheets, I want to share with you a story about my youngest student.

-Anyway, Adrian is 10 years old and really bright kid.
+I usually don't teach kids.
+It's a frustrating experience.
+I am sure that most parents can relate to!
+Anyway, Adrian is ten years old and a really bright kid.
 Although amazingly lazy.